-You can choose to configure your system manually or import a database and Monitor setup that has already been configured.
-(See Archiver for importing a database and Monitor for loading a pre-configured view.)
+ou can choose to configure your system manually or import a database and Monitor setup that has already been configured.
+(See "Archiver" on page 102 for importing a database and "Monitor" on page 25 for loading a pre-configured view.)
 This section will take you through the process of setting up a basic configuration to print a file to a printer and monitor the job through the process.
 For more detailed information about specific modules look at the relevant section of the manual.